The best way to learn about the Martin-Gatton College of Agriculture, Food and Environment is to come see it for yourself. Register for a tour today!

 Lawyers

-Lawyers advise and represent individuals, businesses, and government agencies on legal issues and disputes.
+Lawyers advise and represent clients on legal proceedings or transactions.

 Source: Bureau of Labor Statistics | Click the link for more info.